All we know about Starfield ship customization explained

 How Starfield ship customization works

 Ship customization in Starfield is modular in nature, with footage at the 2022 Microsoft/Bethesda Showcase revealing players piecing together full sections and rooms of ships to alter stats, swapping out engines, landers, cockpits and so on, rather than building those sections individually.
-Not only that, but the reference to a "vendor" in the top-right corner of the UI indicates that players will not be building these components themselves, but buying them from set locations (an idea reinforced by the fact that each of these components and modules have corporate logos emblazoned on them).
+Not only that, but the reference to a "vendor" in the top-right corner of the UI indicates that players will not be building these components themselves as part of the Starfield crafting and research system, but buying them from set locations (an idea reinforced by the fact that each of these components and modules have corporate logos emblazoned on them).

 Nonetheless, these mechanics do appear fairly versatile.
 Despite all the ships we've seen sharing the same mechanical semi-realistic aesthetic, those presented ranged from sleek-looking fighters, to bulky warships, to squat cargo couriers and more.
 We even saw ships without weapons or shields altogether, suggesting that if you're really hard up for cash, you can rip out everything but life support and the thrusters, and try your best to make it across a dangerous universe in a tin can on a firework.